-Victoria advises on large-scale infrastructure projects and plan making processes, representing clients in mediation and appearing as junior counsel in the Environment Court and High Court on such matters.
+Victoria advises on large scale infrastructure projects and plan making processes, representing clients in mediation and appearing as junior counsel at hearings including in the Environment Court and High Court.

-Victoria has particular experience in regionally significant infrastructure projects, having advised on wastewater and landfill projects, and also energy projects, having advised on large-scale hydro and geothermal consenting projects.
+Victoria has particular experience in energy projects, having advised on large-scale hydro and geothermal consenting projects and also regionally significant infrastructure projects, having advised on wastewater and landfill projects.

 Victoria seeks to develop collaborative working relationships with her clients, advisers and other parties to ensure consenting and plan making challenges are addressed in a manner that is efficient and effective in terms of her clients' needs.

 Prior to joining Buddle Findlay in 2016, Victoria worked as a planning solicitor for the Treasury Solicitor's Department in London and as a resource management solicitor at another leading New Zealand law firm.

 - Member of the Resource Management Law Association (RMLA)

 on resource consent applications for the Foxton Wastewater Treatment Plant (direct referral to the Environment Court) and on the review of, and application to change, conditions of consent for the Levin Landfill

 Acting for the Petroleum Exploration and Production Association of New Zealand